zoe-cumming/Dionysus-Purple/Milestone/project_description/README.md

 2. **Clap Detection**
    - If a clap is detected → nRF52840 toggles LED
-   - Continually → forwards temperature reading to PC
+   - If no clap detected → continually forwards temperature reading to PC (even with clap detected)

 3. **Display**
    - PC updates M5 Core2 to show current temperature
+   - LED toggled on nRF52840 DK base node

 ---